 If you want to know if your train is running on time or a little late, you have the following resources:

 Another option is to have Amtrak text or email you if your train is running late.
-You could sign up for delay notices when you book your ticket or later if you forgot or have them sent to whoever is picking you up.
+You can sign up for delay notices when booking your ticket, or later if you forget, or have them sent to whoever is picking you up.

 Another helpful tip is to sign up for the station stop before yours.
 If it is running late, you can better judge when to leave.
 Remember that trains can make up time along the route.